Diamond Cut, Clarity, Color, Explained

 GIRDLE (middle) The girdle is the thin, unpolished band around the widest part of the diamond.
 The girdle protects function the edge of the stone from chipping (even though diamond is the hardest natural substance on earth, it can be chipped!)

 PAVILION (bottom) The pavilion has the most important job, which is to reflect the light that passes through the crown back into your eyes.
 Think of it as a cone lined with mirrors.
-The light enters the diamond through the crown, splits into white and colored light, bounces off the facets of the pavilion back up through the crown, where you see it as sparkle!
+The light enters the diamond through the crown, splits into white and colored light, and bounces off the facets of the pavilion back up through the crown, where you see it as sparkle!
 But to achieve the maximum sparkle — that magic combination of brilliance and fire — the diamond must be well cut and cut in the proper proportions.
-The table, symmetry of the facets, the thickness of the girdle, and the pavilion must all work together to make the diamond sparkle.
+The table, the symmetry of the facets, the thickness of the girdle, and the pavilion must all work together to make the diamond sparkle.

 TABLE The size of the table, as a percentage of the crown, is important because it determines the amount of brilliance, or white light, the diamond will reflect.
 For example, if the table is 60% of the diameter of the crown, 60% of the light you see will be brilliance and 40% will be fire or dispersion.
 Avoid a diamond with a table area of 65% or higher.
 It will give the diamond too much brilliance, and not enough fire–and the diamond will look fuzzy or foggy.